international-orienteering-federation/itc-official-documents-copy/README.md

 ## Timing ##

-In 2023 the IOF OFfice and IT Commission issued a Timing Manual for WOC:
+In 2023 the IOF Office and IT Commission issued a Timing Manual for WOC:

 [IOF Timing Manual for WOC and Orienteering World Cup version 1.2](iof-timing-manual-for-woc-and-wc-version-1-2.pdf)